jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/Data-To-Cloud/Backup-Local-Database.md

 - Move to step 2 if the model value is not Full.
 - Move to step 3 if the model value is Full.

 The user can use SQL Server Management Studio client tool to make full backup for the database.
-Please ensure the database recovery mode is “Full”
+Please ensure the database recovery mode is "Full"
 ![本地备份1](../../../../../image/RDS/Backup-Local-Database-1.png)

 ## 2. Set Restoring Mode of Database as Full.